xiaohan2012/daily-reading/week-plans/nov-6.md

   - https://theory.stanford.edu/~jvondrak/data/submod-tutorial-1.pdf and https://courses.engr.illinois.edu/cs598csc/sp2010/Lectures/Lecture20.pdf (1.5 h)
   - influence maximization submodularity (0.5 h)
   - is the function a submodular function (0.5 h)
-- one possible formulation: given some infected node and some infection probability defined on node degree, immunize `b` nodes so that the expected cascade size is minimized.
+- one possible formulation: given some infected node and some infection probability defined on node degree, immunize $`b`$ nodes so that the expected cascade size is minimized.
   - is the above function submodular (0.5 h)
   - np-hard?
 (0.5 h)
   - or the infection can start from multiple nodes